TheCandidStartup/TheCandidStartup.github.io/_drafts/react-spreadsheet-data-model.md

 When [Visual Basic was integrated into Excel 5]((https://www.joelonsoftware.com/2006/06/16/my-first-billg-review/)) (released in 1993), it used yet another date system.
 VBA doesn't reproduce the leap year bug.
 It uses 1899-12-30 as a base date so that its serial numbers are the same as Excel for dates from 1900-03-01 onwards.

 Microsoft went all in on XML and open standards, switching from a proprietary binary format to an open format based on XML and ZIP.
 The format was published as the [ECMA-376](https://ecma-international.org/publications-and-standards/standards/ecma-376/) standard in December 2005.
 This is the "Ecma OOXML" specification mentioned in the `numfmt` documentation.
 It requires implementations to support both the 1900 date base system (including leap year bug) and the 1904 date base system used on the Mac.
-There's a `date19004` flag per Workbook in the file format to tell you which to use.
+There's a `date1904` flag per Workbook in the file format to tell you which to use.

 The second edition of ECMA-376 came out in December 2008.
 It documents three date systems.
   * A new default "1900 date base system" which uses the same approach as VBA.
 The base date is 1899-12-30 and 1900 is NOT a leap year.
 It also allows negative serial numbers, supporting dates before 1900 for the first time.
 The documented range is -9999-01-01 (serial -4346018) to 9999-12-31 (serial 2958465).
-  * 1900 backward compatibility date base system (1900 is a leap year).
+  * "1900 backward compatibility date base system" (1900 is a leap year).
 Range from 1900-01-01 (serial 1) to 9999-12-31 (serial 2958465).
-  * 1904 backward compatibility date base system.
+  * "1904 backward compatibility date base system".
 Range from 1904-01-01 (serial 0) to 9999-12-31 (serial 2957003)

 An additional `dateCompatibility` flag in the file format is used to distinguish between the new and backward compatibility date systems.